 How does it differ from other asana practices?

 Kundalini Yoga has many benefits, some of which are common to other forms of yoga, like feeling more calm, relaxed and clear.
 What makes Kundalini Yoga so dynamic and diverse is that it will give you a profound and deep experience in a relatively short amount of time such as 3-11 minutes.
 Kundalini Yoga works quickly to reset the nervous system, which is key to a healthy mind and body so that one is able to handle the pressures of modern living.
-Kundalini Yoga works quickly In just 3 minutes one can feel totally balanced and relaxed.
-This practice will help bring balance to the glandular system, stabilize the mood and uplift one’s spirit.
+This practice will also help bring balance to the glandular system, stabile the mood and uplift one’s spirit.

 There are many misconceptions around Kundalini Yoga — what is it not?